yashvanthbalaji/EXPERIMENT-2-PROMPT-ENGINEERING/README.md

 Step 10: Conclude the experiment.
 ## OUTPUT

+Comparative Analysis of Different
+Types of Prompting Patterns with
+Test Scenarios

 [BALAJI A Comparative Analysis of Different Types of Prompting Patterns with Test Scenarios.pdf](https://github.com/user-attachments/files/22098781/BALAJI.A.Comparative.Analysis.of.Different.Types.of.Prompting.Patterns.with.Test.Scenarios.pdf)